CottageLabs/journalcheckertool/api/README.md

 if preferred, and merging them all together is automatically handled anyway.

-If you develop the code and add a new dependency, use "meteor npm install --save ..." to add it to the package list, and then when you deploy the code, "meteor npm install" will need to be run again too.
+If you develop the code and add a new dependency, use `meteor npm install --save ...` to add it to the package list, and then when you deploy the code, "meteor npm install" will need to be run again too.